 The Soboloff and Kappes labs next studied the functional importance of EGR4 in cancer immunity by utilizing an adoptive mouse model of melanoma in which some host animals lacked EGR4 expression.
 Compared to mice with typical EGR4 levels, EGR4 knockout animals showed evidence of expanded populations of Th1 cells and enhanced anticancer immunity.
 In particular, EGR4 knockout mice had reduced lung tumor burden and fewer metastases than mice with normal EGR4 expression.

 In future work, the Soboloff and Kappes groups plan to further explore strategies for EGR4 targeting.
 The development of an agent to target EGR4 specifically may be difficult, due to the diverse actions of EGR pathways.
-“But eliminating EGR4 specifically from a patient’s T cells, and then putting those cells back into the patient, may be a viable immunotherapeutic approach,” Dr. Kappes said.
+“But eliminating EGR4 specifically from a patient’s T cells, and then putting those cells back into the patient, maybe a viable immunotherapeutic approach,” Dr. Kappes said.

-Scott Gross, Bryant Schultz, Christina K Go, Elsie Samakai, Jonathan Ladner, Emmanuelle Nicolas, Yuanyuan Tian, Bo Zhou, M Raza Zaidi, Warren Tourtellotte, Shan He, Yi Zhang, Dietmar J Kappes and Jonathan Soboloff, 25 March 2020, EMBO Reports.
+Reference: “Suppression of Ca2+ signals by EGR4 controls Th1 differentiation and anti‐cancer immunity in vivo” by Jayati Mookerjee‐Basu, Robert Hooper, Scott Gross, Bryant Schultz, Christina K Go, Elsie Samakai, Jonathan Ladner, Emmanuelle Nicolas, Yuanyuan Tian, Bo Zhou, M Raza Zaidi, Warren Tourtellotte, Shan He, Yi Zhang, Dietmar J Kappes and Jonathan Soboloff, 25 March 2020, EMBO Reports.

 Other investigators who contributed to the new study include Jayati Mookerjee-Basu, Jonathan Ladner, and Emmanuelle Nicolas, Fox Chase Cancer Center; Robert Hooper, Scott Gross, Bryant Schultz, Christina K. Go, Elsie Samakai, Yuanyuan Tian, Bo Zhou, M. Raza Zaidi, Shan He, and Yi Zhang, Fels Institute for Cancer Research and Molecular Biology and the Departments of Medical Genetics & Molecular Biochemistry and Immunology, LKSOM; and Warren Tourtellotte, Cedars Sinai Medical Center, Department of Pathology and Laboratory Medicine, West Hollywood, CA.